JoachimKull/AutomatedWayfarer/README.md

 # AutomatedWayfarer
 This is a Python Script based on Selenium for **automated searching through the Pokemon Go's Wayfarer Portal**.
 The goal is to find a certain review (or multiple) based on the title to give it a certain rating.
+This project is only for demonstrating the power of UI testing with Selenium. **Do not use this program extensively as your account maybe banned!**

 The script is by far not a perfect masterpiece, because it doesn't handle all special cases and it doesn't use xpath -> Therefore feel free to place a merge request.